Peleliu: Political system

-The state of Peleliu, with population of less than 500, has an elected chief executive, governor.
+Peleliu has its own constitution, adopted in 1982.
+The state government was established in 1983.
+The state of Peleliu has an elected chief executive with a 3-year term length, known as the governor.
 The state also has a legislature elected every three years.
 The state population elects one of the members of the House of Delegates of Palau.
 Obak is the title of the traditional high chief from the state.